jianshen92/flagge.rs/README.md

 # Flagge.rs
 Inspired by https://github.com/openflagr/flagr

-Hobby Project to learn Rust.
+My hobby project to learn Rust.
 Do not use in production -- yet.

 ## What?
 * Runs on Actix Web